Nordic Game Jam: 2023

 The jam was once again held in Aalborg University Copenhagen, with a total of 500 participants attending.
 87 games were created, pushing the cumulative total of games created in the history of Nordic Game Jam over the 1000-game milestone.
 The LEGO challenge and the lack of a contest from the previous year continued on to this edition.
 The keynote speakers were Osama Dorias from Blizzard Entertainment and Anita Sarkeesian.

 2024

 The jam returned to Aalborg University in Copenhagen once more, and again was sold out with 500 attendees and 96 games delivered at the end of the weekend.

 The theme was based on the MDA Framework and split into three: a Mechanic theme ("Reflection"), a Dynamic one ("Keeping Secrets"), and an Aesthetic one ("Sense of Belonging").
 Jammers could choose one, or combine two or three.
 The keynote speaker was Mark Brown, from the popular YouTube channel Game Maker's Toolkit.

+2025

+The game jam was once again hosted at Aalborg University in Copenhagen, and again was sold out with over 500 attendees and 108 games delivered at the end of the weekend.

+The theme was "Eat vs Sleep" and marked the 20th Nordic Game Jam held since it started in 2006.
+The keynote speaker was Asbjørn 'Brackeys' Thirslund.

+2026

+Nordic returned to the Copenhagen venue of Aalborg University, and hosted around 650 people, with 129 games submitted.
+The theme was "Nothing", and it was chosen right before the beginning of the jam using a mini quiz that involved asking rapid-fire questions to the audience, then voting (by rounds of applause) for the most appealing theme.
+The keynote speaker was Rami Ismail.